Texas woman gets probation, jail time for killing 2 sisters in distracted-driving crash - NewsBreak

 ABILENE, Texas ( KTAB/KRBC ) — A Texas woman convicted of killing two young sisters because she was using a fast-food app while driving has been sentenced to probation and jail time.

-Shelby Buchanan, of Abilene, received 10 years of probation and 360 days in county jail (two consecutive 180-day sentences) Tuesday for the 2018 deaths of Melissa Grace Lindley, 14, and Starla Lindley, 11.5 children die in bouncy castle accident in Australia
+Shelby Buchanan, of Abilene, received 10 years of probation and 360 days in county jail (two consecutive 180-day sentences) Tuesday for the 2018 deaths of Melissa Grace Lindley, 14, and Starla Lindley, 11.

 A search warrant executed on Buchanan’s phone revealed “that at the time of the crash, Buchanan was actively using the Chick-fil-A application,” according to the documents.

 Prosecutors argued that although Buchanan’s actions did not convey any ill intent, they did involve an indifference toward other lives.
-Court officials hope Buchanan’s sentence will serve as a precedent for other distracted-driving crimes, which are only expected to increase as technology continues to advance.3 female plaintiffs file lawsuit against Oklahoma County district attorney candidate over alleged sex assault by relative; campaign calls it political attack w/out merit
+Court officials hope Buchanan’s sentence will serve as a precedent for other distracted-driving crimes, which are only expected to increase as technology continues to advance.Report: Driver that killed two young sisters in Abilene was using Chick-fil-A app during crash

 The girls’ family said in a statement, “We are relieved that this portion of this horrible journey is over, but our grief for our girls isn’t over and it will never be over.
 We miss Melissa Grace and Starla with every breath and always will.
 We beg drivers everywhere to put away their phones while driving.
 Please please just leave your phones alone while you’re on the road.”